Jose Canseco: Oakland Athletics (1985–1992)

 In 1987, first baseman Mark McGwire joined Canseco on the Athletics, as an everyday player.
 In that roster the A's also had veteran slugger Reggie Jackson, Canseco's childhood hero, playing in his last MLB season.
-McGwire hit 49 home runs that year and was also named the American League Rookie of the Year.
+The three sluggers combined for 95 home runs, led by McGwire’s 49 that set the rookie record.
+McGwire was also named the American League Rookie of the Year.
 Together, Canseco and McGwire formed a fearsome offensive tandem, later known as the "Bash Brothers".
 Canseco followed his rookie season with a similar offensive performance in 1987.
 He improved his batting average from .240 in 1986 to .257 in 1987, hitting 31 home runs, 113 runs batted in (6th in the AL), and 35 doubles (10th) in 691 at-bats (9th), while missing only 3 games the entire season.
 He was also 5th in the league in strikeouts, with 157.
 In the outfield, Canseco improved his performance compared to 1986.
 Playing left field the entire year, he was among the league leaders in this position with a .976 fielding average (3rd), 267 putouts (2nd), 12 assists (3rd), and 3 double plays (1st).
 He only committed 7 errors, half of what he made the previous year.
 He finished 23rd in the MVP ballot.
 Canseco combined with McGwire for a total of 80 home runs and 236 runs batted in, making the young pair (Canseco was 22 years old and McGwire 23) the most spectacular batting duo in the upcoming years, drawing comparisons to the likes of Mickey Mantle/Roger Maris, Willie Mays/Willie McCovey, and Hank Aaron/Eddie Mathews.